 Is Your Child Suffering from Executive Dysfunction?

-In the past six months, have you noticed that your child:
+In the past six months, have you noticed that your child has executive dysfunction symptoms such as:

 - Has difficulty paying attention and/or is easily distracted